rust-lang/surveys/surveys/2021-annual-survey/questions.md

 > in a new version of the compiler isn't breaking official stability guarantees but it can feel just as painful as an
 > actual breaking change.

-### How much do you agree with the following statements on Rust employment?
+### Do you agree with the following statements on Rust employment?

 Type: matrix